silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

       - "info"
 ```

-The log file will be relative to the vendor/ path, so "../silverstripe.log" will create a file in your project root.
+The log file will be relative to the main index.php file path (default: inside public/), so "../silverstripe.log" will
+create a file in your project root.

 The `info` argument provides the minimum level to start logging at.